CADViewer/cadviewer-testapp-vue-01/README.md

 Also note that the Front-End/Back-End combination must be set through a CADViewer API call cvjs_setHandlers_FrontEnd() also found in /src/components/CADViewerCanvas.vue and /src/components/CADViewerCanvas_no_npm.vue depending on set-up.

-For the NodeJS CAD Conversion Server, sample settings are:
+For the NodeJS CAD Conversion Server with npm library, sample settings are:

 	var ServerBackEndUrl = "http://127.0.0.1:3000/";
 	var ServerLocation = "c:/nodejs/cadviewer-conversion-server/";